Shambles Square, Manchester: Relocation

 In June 1996, an IRA bomb exploded in nearby Corporation Street and badly damaged many of the surrounding buildings, but the Old Shambles was protected by the concrete buildings around it and suffered only minimal damage.
-In 1998, £12m funding was provided by the government-sponsored Redevelopment Agency English Partnerships, private companies, the European Community and Manchester City Council to redevelop Shambles Square.
+In 1998, £12m funding was provided by the government-sponsored redevelopment agency English Partnerships (EP), private companies, the European Economic Community (EEC) and Manchester City Council to redevelop Shambles Square.
 The buildings were subsequently dismantled and moved 70 metres northwards to their present location, close to Manchester Cathedral, in 1999.

 The Old Wellington Inn and Sinclair's were rebuilt at 90 degrees to each other and joined together by a stone extension to form two sides of the new Shambles Square.
 The third side of the square is fronted by The Mitre Hotel which was built as The Old Church Tavern in 1815.
 Prince Charles Edward Stuart is said to have reviewed his troops by the tavern in 1745.
 It was renamed The Mitre Hotel around 1835.